 Fractured bones resulting from an accident can cause a wide range of injuries that may require vastly different types of treatment.
 In certain instances, when the break is less severe, there can be temporary physical damage that causes discomfort and inconvenience.
 In more serious cases, surgery and protracted physical therapy may be needed.
 If the injured person has suffered multiple fractured or crushed bones, permanent injury may result, with a potential loss of complete mobility and strength.

-The Importance of Retaining a Skilled and Experienced Attorney After Suffering a Broken Bone in an Accident
+The Importance of Retaining a Skilled and Experienced California Broken Bone Lawyer After Suffering a Broken Bone in an Accident

 Following an accident that results in bone fractures, the importance of a skilled and experienced personal injury attorney cannot be overstated.
 The injured party will almost certainly have incurred expenses for which they are entitled to compensation.
 An experienced attorney will help you pursue the maximum compensation you are entitled to for the economic and non-economic damages you have suffered.
 These damages may include compensation for medical expenses, therapy and rehabilitation costs, wages that you lost due to your inability to work, and pain and suffering.